htnmtinghtn35/500lines/README.md

 *   Why divide the application into these particular modules with these particular interfaces?
-*   Why use inheritance here and composition there?
 *   How do we predict where our program might need to be extended, and how can we make that easy for other programmers?